AMD Strix Halo laptops- complete list, best options (Ryzen AI Max+ 395, Ryzen AI Max 390)

 Ryzen AI Max hardware is unique among the mobile platforms available today, as it pairs a powerful processor built on AMD’s latest-to-date Zen5 cores with a massive integrated graphics chip, with as many as 40 AMD RDNA3.5 Compute Units.
 There’s no other such chip available out there with this sort of iGPU, while on the CPU side, only the highest-tier Ryzen HX and Core HX/Core Ultra HX SKUs offer similar levels of performance.

-Nonetheless, the Ryzen AI Max hardware is primarily meant as a standalone platform, with the AMD chip handling both CPU and graphics processing.
-That’s unlike AMD’s Strix Point and even Fire Range hardware, which are mostly paired with dedicated graphics from Nvidia, including RTX 5000 Blackwell chips for devices launched in 2025.
+Nonetheless, the Ryzen AI Max hardware is meant as a standalone platform, with the AMD chip handling both processor and graphics processing.
+That’s unlike AMD’s Strix Point and Fire Range hardware, which is mostly paired with dedicated graphics from Nvidia, including RTX 5000 Blackwell chips for devices launched in 2025.

-In the second part of the article we’ll list all laptops and devices built on this AI Max Ryzen hardware, and specifically point out towards those the primarily stand-out as the best Ryzen AI Max implementations with their format, features, or potential capabilities.
+In the second part of the article we’ll list all laptops and devices built on this AI Max Ryzen hardware, and specifically point out those that primarily stand out as the best Ryzen AI Max implementations with their format, features, or potential capabilities.

 AMD Strix Halo Ryzen AI Max APU lineup